The

 Jazz supports physical-sequential files, VSAM, SQL (DB2) and XIO (External I/O:

-data is access through pre-written I/O routines).
+data is accessed through pre-written I/O routines).
 Support for other database types (ADABAS,

 IMS, IDMS) could be added if required.
 The original MANASYS product supported